-What a fantastic Country Fest 2013!
+What a fantastic Country Fest 2014!

 The Why Farming Matters marquee was a hive of activity throughout the weekend with excellent displays and livestock taking visitors on a journey from farm to plate.
 Alongside the real animals, the Society’s Jig-Cow, Jig-Pig and Jig-Sheep certainly provided food for thought!
-Very much family focused, there was also plenty of activities for children with jugglers, face painting, water balls, traditional fair and a chance to meet the animals at Pets Corner.
+Very much family focused, there was also plenty of activities for children with jugglers, face painting, donkey rides, traditional fair and a chance to meet the animals at Pets Corner.